industrial-optimization-group/DESDEO/docs/home/structure.md

 The web-GUI is the frontend part of DESDEO.
 It implements an interface, which allows users to utilize DESDEO through a graphical user interface.
-Development of the web-GUI is in early stages of development.
+The web-GUI is in the early stages of development.

 !!!
 Note "WIP"

     The web-GUI is currently under heavy development.
 Be free to explore it and contribute, but understand things will be changing fast and nothing is stable!

-    If you are interested in contributing to the web-API, please check out [this issue](https://github.com/industrial-optimization-group/DESDEO/issues/251)
+    If you are interested in contributing to the web-GUI, please check out [this issue](https://github.com/industrial-optimization-group/DESDEO/issues/251)
     and be sure to hop on our [Discord server](https://discord.gg/uGCEgQTJyY) for additional support!

-The web-GUI will be found in the directory `desdeo/gui/` in the project source tree.
+The web-GUI can be found in the directory `webui/` in the project source tree.